sib-swiss/containers-introduction-training/docs/course_material/running.md

     In this case the container `great_moser` contains the `figlet` installation.
 But we have exited that container.
 We created a new container (`kind_mendel` in this case) with a fresh environment created from the original `ubuntu` image.

-To restart your first created container, you'll have to look up it's name.
+To restart your first created container, you'll have to look up its name.
 You can find it in the Docker dashboard, or with `docker container ls -a`.

 !!! hint "Container names"
     The container name is the funny combination of two words separated by `_`, e.g.: `nifty_sinoussi`.
 Alternatively you can use the container ID (the first column of the output of `docker container ls`)